USB notes

 - Test: try plugging the device into the computer itself (or into a powered hub that has no high-powered devices)

-- Front ports may sometimes be non-powered hubs, so a back (motherboard) port may be a better test.
+- Front ports may sometimes be non-powered hubs, so a back (motherboard) port would be a better test.
+On laptops there may be less difference, but try multiple.

-- Test: try a mouse in the same port - it's low-power and so very likely to work if the port's not broken.
+- Test: try a mouse in the same port - these are typically low-power and so very likely to work if the port's not broken.

 - some devices don't like sleep/hibernate, regardless of version of anything